 The manifest system was established so that waste-generating businesses can accurately ascertain and manage conditions throughout the distribution flow of industrial waste.
-In this system, when a waste-generating business consigns industrial waste to a collecting and transporting business, or when a collecting and transporting business transfers industrial waste to a waste management business, a management form (manifest sheet), in which the type and quantity of industrial waste, the name of the waste-generating business, the name of the collecting and transporting business are recorded, is handed over to the collecting and transporting business and the collecting and transporting business fills in the manifest sheet (with a receipt stamp of the collecting and transporting business, the confirmation of the completion of transport, a receipt stamp of the waste management business, the confirmation of the completion of disposal, etc.) and returns a copy of the manifest sheet to the waste-generating business.
+In this system, when a waste-generating business consigns industrial waste to a collecting and transporting business, or when a collecting and transporting business transfers industrial waste to a waste management business, a management form (manifest sheet), in which the type and quantity of industrial waste, the name of the waste-generating business, the name of the collecting and transporting business and the name of the waste management business are recorded, is handed over to the collecting and transporting business and the collecting and transporting business fills in the manifest sheet (with a receipt stamp of the collecting and transporting business, the confirmation of the completion of transport, a receipt stamp of the waste management business, the confirmation of the completion of disposal, etc.) and returns a copy of the manifest sheet to the waste-generating business.
 Revisions to the Waste Management Law made this system mandatory for industrial waste under special control from April 1993 and for all industrial waste from December 1998, when disposal is consigned.

 The 1997 revision of the Waste Management Law introduced an electronic manifest system, in addition to the conventional paper manifest.
 The electronic manifest system not only contributes to rationalizing information management by waste-generating businesses and waste management businesses but also stores the data on a network, making it impossible for people engaging in illegal dumping to destroy the manifest.
-There were 7,784 subscribers to the electronic manifest system as at the end of March 2007.
-Thus, the use of electronic manifests is still low compared to paper manifests, so it is necessary to promote the use thereof.
+There were 7,784 subscribers to the electronic manifest system as at the end of March